ufuayk/UltraType/README.md

 AI was also used in the development of the site.
 If you see unnecessary code blocks, please ignore them, I'm a bit of an amateur at this.

+Since the development priority is for 16:9 systems, it may not be possible to provide a stable interface on mobile phones and tablets.

 ![image](https://raw.githubusercontent.com/CoderYello/UltraType/main/screenshot.png)

 ## 🤝 Information about Contributions